To Err Is Human; To Annotate, SILICON? Toward Robust Reproducibility in LLM Annotation: Empirical Validation Design

 \subsection{Prompt and Model Specifics}

+To keep the focus on methodological insight rather than model-specific benchmarking, from this point forward, we refer to each model by a short code that encodes its provider and weight-access status (closed vs. open).
+We retain provider and openness because models from the same provider often exhibit correlated behavior, and open-weight versus closed-weight access directly affects reproducibility.
+The mapping is: OA-CW1 (GPT-4o), OA-CW2 (o3-mini), OA-CW3 (GPT-4.5), OA-CW4 (GPT-4.1), OA-OW1 (GPT-OSS-120B), GO-CW1 (Gemini 1.5 Pro), GO-CW2 (Gemini 2.5 Pro), AN-CW1 (Claude 3.5 Sonnet), AN-CW2 (Claude 3.7 Sonnet), ME-OW1 (LLaMA 3.3 70B), ME-OW2 (LLaMA 3 70B), and DS-OW1 (DeepSeek-R1), where CW denotes closed-weight and OW denotes open-weight.\footnote{More specifically, we use the following versions of models: GPT-4o-2024-08-06, o3-mini-2025-01-31, Claude-3-5-Sonnet-20240620, Gemini-1.5-pro, Llama-3.3-70B-Instruct, DeepSeek-R1, and GPT-OSS-120B.}

 The prompt strategies included a base prompt, a prompt with persona settings, and a prompt with chain-of-thought, all unified in their placement within the system role rather than the user role (for reasons that will appear in Section \ref{result:prompt}).
-These prompts were initially tested using GPT-4o to establish a benchmark.
-Based on the results from GPT-4o, we identified the optimal prompt by balancing performance and cost considerations.
-This optimal prompt was then applied across several models: GPT-4o, o3-mini, Claude 3.5 Sonnet, Gemini 1.5 Pro, LLaMA 3.3 70B, DeepSeek-R1, and GPT-OSS-120B.\footnote{We used the following versions of models: GPT-4o-2024-08-06, o3-mini-2025-01-31, Claude-3-5-Sonnet-20240620, Gemini-1.5-pro, Llama-3.3-70B-Instruct, DeepSeek-R1, and GPT-OSS-120B.} Acknowledging that the best-performing prompt might vary between models, we further examined this variability in the business proposal evaluation task.
-Specifically, we tested all three prompt strategies, altering their placement (system role versus user role) to generate six distinct prompts.
-These prompts were applied to a selective subset of four models.
-We set the temperature at 1 across all models, aligning with the default value for GPT-4o.
+These prompts are initially tested using the focal model OA-CW1 to establish a benchmark.
+Based on the results from OA-CW1, we identify the optimal prompt by balancing performance and cost considerations.
+This optimal prompt is then applied across several models: OA-CW1, OA-CW2, AN-CW1, GO-CW1, ME-OW1, DS-OW1, and OA-OW1.
+Acknowledging that the best-performing prompt might vary between models, we further examine this variability in the business proposal evaluation task.
+Specifically, we test all three prompt strategies, altering their placement (system role versus user role) to generate six distinct prompts.
+These prompts are applied to a selective subset of four models.
+We set the temperature to 1 across all models, aligning with the default value for OA-CW1.